minkaotic/front-end-notes/notes/Typescript.md

 > :bulb: TS features are compiled to JS 'workarounds'

+## TypeScript and React
+- For more info on using TypeScript with React, see this [dedicated section in the docs](https://reactjs.org/docs/static-type-checking.html#typescript).

 ## Typewriter
 [Typewriter](https://frhagn.github.io/Typewriter/) is a free extension for Visual Studio that generates TypeScript files from C# code files using TypeScript Templates.